raflyfahrezi/fahsy/README.md

 yarn add fahsssy # for Yarn
 ```

 Here you go.
-For complete guide using this libraries please read our full documentation at `/docs` folder.
+For complete guide using this libraries please read our full documentation at this [Storybook](https://fahsssy.vercel.app/?path=/story/introduction--page).

 ## Typography